nicolasgasco/angular_travel_logger/README.md

 # TravelHero

-A simple web app that allows you to save your trips done using Angular + Firebase (AngularFire) + Angular Material.
+A simple web app that allows you to save your trips, created with Angular + Firebase (AngularFire) + Angular Material.

-Created mostly for learning purposes.

 ## Stack
 - Front end: Angular